Ebuube/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 ## Why are they called `relational` databases?

-Historically, the initial reason was that tables used to be called `relations` (they gather a lot of datas that are “related” to each other, since they follow the same structure).
+Historically, the initial reason was that tables used to be called `relations` (they gather a lot of datas that are ``related`` to each other, since they follow the same structure).
 However, tables are now tables, and the term `relation` has now been recycled for another use.

 A relation as used today is something that ties two records together, most often across different tables.
 For instance, say you have a blog, and you have 2 tables: